GoogleCloudPlatform/dataflow-vision-analytics/README.md

 * Test # 1: Process a small set of files for a number of feature types to validate if the tables are created with the correct schema automatically.
-* Test # 2: Process >30k images from flickr dataset for Label and Landmark detection.
+* Test # 2: Process about 30,000 images from a public Flickr dataset for Label and Landmark detection.

 ## Test 1